raspberrypi/documentation/configuration/wireless/access-point-bridged.md

 Bridge=br0
 ```

 **Note:** The access point software will add the wireless interface `wlan0` to the bridge when the service starts.
-There is no need to create a file for it.
+There is no need to create a file for that interface.
 This situation is particular to WiFi network interfaces.

 ### Configure DHCP networking (dhcpcd)